 A while back, I recall talking with an elderly Christian lady on Scriptural matters, and she asked if I was a minister.
 I have been around modern-day churches long enough to know the proper reply to that question: "Would you define a minister for me?"
 She said, "Someone who heads up a church and has gone to school to learn to be a minister."
 I told her "no" because by her modern-day corporate definition, I was not a minister.
 God's Word says I am a minister, but based on this woman's definition, only a tiny fraction of specific Christians would be allowed to minister, and I am unable to find any Biblical justification for that.

 This lady, being a Christian for decades, should be reading the Scripture to know what a minister is (1Thes 5:21), but it's also partially her pastor's fault for not teaching the truth of the Word so the congregations will know what a minister is supposed to be, and how they all can participate in the commandments of our Lord.
-However, I personally believe there are many pastors today who not only don't know the proper definitions of a minister, but others know it and do not preach about it because it will water down the authority they have asserted for themselves over the Body of Christ.
+However, I personally believe there are many pastors today who not only don't know the proper definitions of a minister because their "higher education" is not teaching them the whole truth of God's Word, but there are also others I have personally seen know the proper definitions of a minister and do not preach about it because it will water down the authority they have asserted for themselves over the Body of Christ.

 Before continuing, I need to remind Christians that not every pastor is doing bad things.
 Some of them DO handle their congregations in a Biblical manner, so be careful not to start making accusations at anyone that holds a pastorial title unless it can be demonstrated they are actively doing wrong.
-However, I have personally found a very minor number of pastors upholding Biblical authority in the Body of Christ.
+However, I have personally found a very minor number of pastors upholding Biblical authority in all areas, in all matters, in the Body of Christ.

 "While many people associate authoritarian pastoral styles with a fundamentalist theology, authoritarianism cuts across the political spectrum, said Howard Batson, pastor of First Baptist Church of Amarillo.
 "It has nothing to do with Baptist politics.
 It really is an interpersonal skills problem.
 As a pastor develops a healthy self-esteem, he is less likely to be dictatorial and more likely to be a strong leader...
 When he's not sure of himself, he'll either hide in a corner or shout from the rooftop.
 When he's sure of himself, he'll do neither of those.'
 Bob Sheffield, a specialist in church conflict mediation with LifeWay, concurred.
 'The more insecure a person is, sometimes the more authoritarian he has to be.
 If you're secure, you can allow people to be involved in decision making.'"